Covid-19 and your immigration status

 Frequently Asked Questions

-I'm a current student and hold a Tier 4 / Student Route visa.
-I am studying remotely for the remainder of the academic year.
+I'm a current student on a Tier 4 / Student Route visa.
+I am studying remotely for the remainder of the academic year 20/21.
 Will this affect my visa?

 No. If you are on a Tier 4 / Student Route visa and you are continuing to engage with your studies remotely, this is fine.
-The College will continue to sponsor your and it will remain valid during this time, even if you are not in the UK.
+The College will continue to sponsor your visa and it will remain valid during this time, even if you are not in the UK.
+UKVI have now extended the remote study concession to the student Immigration Rules (announced on 1 July 2021).
+This concession will extend to cover the first two semesters of the 2021-2022 academic year, until 6 April 2022.
+This date is encouraged to be seen as a deadline, not a target, and will help avoid a surge in travel and the associated resources needed to comply with quarantining measures, and help manage the arrival of students.
+Your academic department will provide you with more information about what teaching will look like for academic year 21/22.

 I have made a successful visa application outside the UK, but I am unable to travel during the validity of the entry clearance sticker.
 What can I do?